 If several vector data sources have the same vector type and the same attributes, their symbolisations may be grouped.
 This means that if the symbolisation of one data source is changed, the others automatically have the new symbolisation as well.
-To group symbologies, open the right click menu in the legend window and choose Show file groups.
+To group symbologies, open the right click menu in the legend window and choose Add Group

 The file groups of the layers appear.
 It is now possible to drag a file from one file group into another one.
 If this is done, the symbologies are grouped.
 Note that QGIS only permits the drag if the two layers are able to share symbology (same vector geometry type and same attributes).

-4.2.5.
+2.2.4.
 Map View